-Rodney Lee is the Chair for the Finance committee and Rachel Hartopp is the Chair for Curriculum and Standards.
+Rodney Lee was the Chair for the Finance committee and for the Chair for Curriculum and Standards during 2020/21.

 Gregory Hill, the Chief Executive Officer, is designated as the Trust's Accounting Officer.

 f.
 Arrangements for setting pay and remuneration of key management personnel